ethereum.forks.gray_glacier.forkethereum.forks.paris.fork

 InvalidBlock : If the transaction is not includable.
 GasUsedExceedsLimitError : If the gas used by the transaction exceeds the block's gas limit.
 NonceMismatchError : If the nonce of the transaction is not equal to the sender's nonce.
 InsufficientBalanceError : If the sender's balance is not enough to pay for the transaction.
 InvalidSenderError : If the transaction is from an address that does not exist anymore.
 PriorityFeeGreaterThanMaxFeeError:PriorityFeeGreaterThanMaxFeeError : If the priority fee is greater than the maximum fee per gas.
 InsufficientMaxFeePerGasError : If the maximum fee per gas is insufficient for the transaction.

-def check_transaction(block_env: ethereum.forks.gray_glacier.vm.BlockEnvironmentethereum.forks.paris.vm.BlockEnvironment, block_output: ethereum.forks.gray_glacier.vm.BlockOutputethereum.forks.paris.vm.BlockOutput, tx: Transaction) -> Tuple[AddressAddress, Uint]:
+def check_transaction(block_env: ethereum.forks.gray_glacier.vm.BlockEnvironmentethereum.forks.paris.vm.BlockEnvironment, block_output: ethereum.forks.gray_glacier.vm.BlockOutputethereum.forks.paris.vm.BlockOutput, tx: Transaction, tx_state: TransactionState) -> Tuple[Address, Uint]:

 350